thecredibleway/thecredibleway-com/docs/bible/why-the-bible-still-matters.md

 ([Amos 5:24](https://www.biblegateway.com/passage/?search=amos%205%3A24&version=NKJV)).
 To him, the Bible was not a book of private religion, but a call to public action.

-Across continents, Scripture has inspired leaders to pursue education, health care, orphan care and human rights.
+Across continents, Scripture has inspired leaders to pursue education, health care orphan care and human rights.
 The earliest hospitals and universities in Europe and North America were founded by those seeking to live out the teachings of Jesus.
 Today, Christian ministries and humanitarian groups continue to respond to disaster, poverty and oppression - not in the name of power, but of biblical compassion.